supercollider-2025/supercollider-2025.github.io/content/bios.md

 Dr. H. James Harkins, Associate Professor in the Modern Music and Theater Academy of Xinghai Conservatory of Music in Guangzhou, China, composes and performs electronic music, writes software for computer music performance, and teaches electronic music production, interactive media and sound design.
 His recent electronic music activity focuses on an ongoing live-coding improvisation project, /Process Prototype/, most recently heard at the Guangzhou International Outdoor Performance Festival, December 2018 and 2019 and January 2024, in Xinghai Conservatory in June 2019, Enlightening performance space (Guangzhou, May 2024), Synap Lab (Bangkok, July 2024), Jodo Space (Shanghai, July 2024), and Haktang performance space (Guangzhou, August 2024).
 Dr. Harkins studied composition at Butler University with Michael Schelle, and Duke University with Scott Lindroth, Stephen Jaffe and Sidney Corbett.
 He has performed and lectured in Washington DC (USA), Birmingham (UK), Guangzhou, Beijing, Shanghai and Nanning (China), Seoul, S. Korea and Tokyo, Japan, and joined the faculty of Xinghai Conservatory in 2010.

+## Ishaan Jagyasi

+Ishaan Jagyasi is a music producer, sound engineer, and creative technologist hailing from Mumbai, India, currently pursuing his Master of Science degree in Music Technology and Media Applications at the Georgia Institute of Technology.
+Under his artistic project ‘knordest’, he explores expression through multimedia at the intersection of art, technology, and sound.
+With his interest in spatial audio, he has researched 3D recording setups for efficient representation and monitoring in commercially streamable multichannel audio formats like Dolby Atmos.
+Under the guidance of Henrik von Coler, his research focuses on developing methods and devices to add three-dimensional physical inputs along with haptic feedback for spatial audio mixing and performance practices.

+## Orlando Kenny

+Orlando Kenny is a first years Music Technology Master’s student at Georgia Tech.
+As a part of the interaction & immersion lab, he develops immersive experiences ranging from network audio enabled bikes to using augmented reality to control sounds.
+He is aided by supercollider for sound synthesis.

 ## Bonnie Lander

 Bonnie Lander is a vocalist and violinist specializing in improvisation, experimental music.
 With a “signature ability to embody a seemingly endless supply of vocal timbres and personalities” she uses the full palette of the voice for extreme sonic and emotional expression.